Trimer covers in the triangular grid: twenty mostly open problems: Introduction

 David desJardins wrote a general purpose program {\tt TilingCount} that I used to enumerate tilings of regions with various sets of allowed prototiles.
 This led to the questions and conjectures that appear below.
-I am happy to share the code and the data on which my conjectures are based (some of which appear in the Appendix).
-Here is a map of the first eighteen problems presented in this article as they relate to those fifteen cases.
+I am happy to share the code and the data on which my conjectures are based (much of which can be found in the Online Encyclopedia of Integer Sequences).
+Table~\ref{tab:map} is a map of the first eighteen problems presented in this article as they relate to those fifteen cases.
 Rows describe which stones are allowed; columns describe how many bones are allowed.

-(This table omits cases where the number of allowed bone prototiles is zero or one; in such situations at most one tiling exists, even when both stone prototiles are allowed.)
+(This table omits cases where the number of allowed bone prototiles is zero or one; in such situations at most one tiling exists, even when both of the stone prototiles are allowed.)

-Benzels behave differently according to whether $a+b$ is 0, 1, or 2 (mod 3), so in what follows we will often divide conjectures into these three cases.
+Benzels behave differently according to whether $a+b$ is 0, 1, or 2 (mod 3), so in what follows we will sometimes subdivide analyses according to the congruence class of $a+b$.

-In the cases where only two kinds of bone tiles are permitted, the allowed tilings can be viewed as ribbon tilings, as in [Pak]; indeed, this was the mode of presentation employed in [CoLa], with four of the five prototiles being depicted as ribbons.
-Switching over to the ribbon tilings presentation has already yielded solutions to problems 2 and 3 in [DLPY], and is likely to provide leverage on other problems in the first column of the table.
+In the cases where only two kinds of bone tiles are permitted, the allowed tilings can be viewed as ribbon tilings, as in~\cite{Pak}; indeed, this was the mode of presentation employed in~\cite{CoLa}, with four of the five prototiles being depicted as ribbons.
+Switching over to the ribbon tilings presentation has already yielded solutions to problems 2 and 3 in~\cite{DLPY}, and is likely to provide leverage on other problems in the first column of the table.